Phone: 503-823-PLAY (7529)

 The Office of Management & Finance (OMF) has allocated resources to replace its fueling station at Mt.
 Tabor Yard with a new station at the location identified in the 2008 Tabor Yard Master Plan.
 The schedule of this project is being coordinated with OMF to avoid conflicts with the Parks-funded projects, but the timeline is not yet known.

-Phase 1 - July 2014 - Fall 2016: Prep work, demolition of west side sheds, and replacement of work areas with trailers.
+Phase 1 - Prep work, demolition of west side sheds, and replacement of work areas with modular offices.

 Phase 2 - Fall 2015 - Winter 2018/19: Construction of new west-side warehouse & bike/pedestrian pathway.